Noxtal/blog.noxtal.com/_posts/2020-07-24-hydra-cheatsheet.md

  - attack
 ---

 A cheatsheet for the THC Hydra bruteforcing tool.
-THC Hydra is a tool developped by van Hauser / THC for bruteforcing credentials on multiple protocols.
+THC Hydra is a tool developed by van Hauser / THC for bruteforcing credentials on multiple protocols.

 -----